Cromemco: From boards to systems

 The first computer released by Cromemco was the Z-1 in August 1976.
 The Z-1 came with 8K of static RAM and used the same chassis as the IMSAI 8080 but featured the Z80 microprocessor rather than the IMSAI computer's Intel 8080 chip.
 The Z-1 was succeeded by the Z-2 in June 1977, which featured 64K of RAM and the ability to run Cromemco DOS (CDOS), a CP/M-like operating system.
 The Z-2 also added a parallel interface in addition to an RS-232C serial port and no longer included the large panel of switches that had been part of the Z-1 model.

 Cromemco re-packaged their systems to produce the System One, followed by the larger System Two and System Three.
 The System Three, announced in 1978 was capable of running both FORTRAN IV and Z80 BASIC programming languages.
 The System Three was designed for multiuser professional use and included an optional hard disk, CRT terminal, printer and the main computer unit.

-Cromemco software includes CDOS, which was very much like CP/M, and CROMIX, Cromemco's own multi-user Unix-like OS.
+Cromemco sold two operating systems: CDOS, which was very much like CP/M, and CROMIX, Cromemco's own multi-user Unix-like OS.

 CROMIX used banked memory, and with 448k installed, could support up to 6 users (1 bank for the system, and 1 bank for each user).
 CROMIX was released in 1979.

-CROMIX, initially ran on the System Three and would later run on Cromemco systems using the Motorola 68000 series of microprocessors.
+CROMIX initially ran on the System Three and would later run on Cromemco systems using the Motorola 68000 series of microprocessors.